JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 That said, I timed builds of both approaches via `time npm run build` on a 2024 MacBook Air M3.
 I threw the first (longest) time away, then averaged the `real` time of the next three builds.

-Both tools build this tiny blog project in less than a second:
+Both Origami and Eleventy build this tiny blog project in less than a second:

 ![](/images/2026/03/buildTime.png)

-Origami comes out ahead here, but again performance shouldn't be your primary concern.
-(I'm nevertheless happy to see Origami perform so well.
-That's not a reflection of coding prowess; Origami's fundamental approach is precisely suited for this task.)
+While performance shouldn't be your primary concern, Origami comes out ahead here.
+(I'm happy to see Origami perform so well; Origami's fundamental approach is precisely suited for such tasks.)

 ### Bugs

 I found what I think are three very minor bugs in the sample `eleventy-base-blog` project.

-I reported all of them: [bug](https://github.com/11ty/eleventy-base-blog/issues/227), [bug](https://github.com/11ty/eleventy-base-blog/issues/228), [bug](https://github.com/11ty/eleventy-base-blog/issues/229).
+Although the bugs I found are minor, any bugs in a template project like this will be endlessly copied into new blogs, so their impact is magnified.
 I want Eleventy to continue growing and for Eleventy’s new users to have great experiences.
-Although the bugs I found are minor, any bugs in such a template project will be endlessly copied into new blogs, so their impact is magnified.
+With that in mind, I reported all three bugs: [bug](https://github.com/11ty/eleventy-base-blog/issues/227), [bug](https://github.com/11ty/eleventy-base-blog/issues/228), [bug](https://github.com/11ty/eleventy-base-blog/issues/229).

 ## Conclusion

-After conducting this experiment, I stand by my conclusion from last year's comparison of Web Origami with Astro:

-> _I myself prefer solutions that are more explicit and less magic._
+For tasks like making a blog, I think an explicit, code-oriented solution is simpler, more concise, and more expressive.

-I don't know the Eleventy team, but they seem like perfectly nice people who care deeply about their users and want to create a good tool for them.
-If you pick Eleventy for your site, it'll probably work out just fine.
+I don't know the Eleventy team personally, but they seem like perfectly nice people who care deeply about their users and want to create good tools for them.
+If you pick Eleventy for your site, it'll probably work out fine.

 If you're interested in trying Origami for a blog, I think you'll like it.
-You can start with the corresponding [`origami-blog-start`](https://github.com/WebOrigami/origami-blog-start) template projecct.
+You can start with the corresponding [`origami-blog-start`](https://github.com/WebOrigami/origami-blog-start) template project.

 ## Appendix